The Cheetah Girls 2: Plot

 The film begins in Manhattan, two years after the events of the first film, The Cheetah Girls.
 The girls have just completed their junior year, and are performing at a Graduation Party for the Manhattan Magnet's Class of 2006 ("The Party's Just Begun").

-Later, while having a sleep-over at Galleria's (Raven-Symoné) home, Chanel (Adrienne Bailon) tells the girls that her mother, Juanita (Lori Anne Alter), is planning a trip to Barcelona, Spain, where she and Chanel will be visiting Luc (Abel Folk), Juanita's boyfriend.
-Aqua (Kiely Williams) sees a shooting star and the girls make a wish together—to go to Spain with Chanel.
+Later, while having a sleep-over at Galleria's home, Chanel tells the girls that her mother, Juanita, is planning a trip to Barcelona, Spain, where she and Chanel will be visiting Luc, Juanita's boyfriend.
+Aqua sees a shooting star and the girls make a wish together—to go to Spain with Chanel.
 A gust of wind flips one of the girls’ magazine pages to an ad for a Barcelona music festival.
-Galleria enters The Cheetah Girls in to perform and, the next day, her mother Dorothea (Lynn Whitfield), Juanita, and the rest of the girls all decide to travel to Spain together.
+Galleria enters The Cheetah Girls in to perform and, the next day, her mother Dorothea, Juanita, and the rest of the girls all decide to travel to Spain together.

-When the girls arrive in Barcelona, they meet Angel (Peter Vives), a mysterious guitar player who accompanies them around Barcelona as they sing to the entire city ("Strut").
+When the girls arrive in Barcelona, they meet Angel, a mysterious guitar player who accompanies them around Barcelona as they sing to the entire city ("Strut").
 The next day, the girls successfully audition for the festival ("Cheetah Sisters").

-The following day, they meet Joaquin (Golan Yosef), Luc's godson and a dancer who becomes interested in the fourth and final The Cheetah Girls member, Dorinda (Sabrina Bryan).
-Dorinda visits his studio where he teaches her Ballroom Tango ("Dance With Me").
+The following day, they meet Joaquin, Luc's godson and a dancer who becomes interested in Dorinda.
+Dorinda visits his studio where he teaches her ballroom tango ("Dance With Me").

 That night, Joaquin takes the Cheetahs to The Dancing Cat, a local Spanish night club where all of the new artists perform their songs ("Why Wait") ("A La Nanita Nana").
-They meet and befriend Marisol (Belinda), a beloved Spanish pop star, who will also compete in the Music Festival, and her momager, Lola (Kim Manning).
+They meet and befriend Marisol (Belinda), a beloved Spanish pop star, who will also compete in the Music Festival, and her momager, Lola.
 Lola appears nice and wins the Cheetah Girls' affection, but secretly plans a scheme to break up the girls, as they pose a threat to her daughter's chances in the competition.
 Meanwhile, Aqua and Dorothea have been designing clothes, Juanita is trying to get a proposal out of Luc, Dorinda is teaching hip hop to Joaquin's class, and Galleria is the only one focused on the competition, as she is writing a song called, "Amigas Cheetahs", which they will sing at the competition ("Do Your Own Thing").